Zircon: Ancient Gemstone, Timeless Story

 A Kaleidoscope in Mineral Form

 One of my favorite things about zircon is its color range.
-Soft champagne, vivid blue, lush green, fire-red—each stone is like a flicker of a different element.
-Blue zircon is the most popular and often heat-treated to bring out its brilliance (a standard, industry-accepted process).
+Soft champagne, vivid blue, lush green, fire-red; each stone is like a flicker of a different element.
+Blue zircon is the most popular and often heat-treated to bring out its brilliance (a standard, jewelry industry-accepted process).
 But green zircon?
 Incredibly rare.
-And if I find the right one, it will feel like nature left a secret just for us to discover.
+If I ever find the right one, it will feel like nature left a secret just for us to discover.

 That’s older than the moon.